InspectorButters/predictText/README.md

 # predictText Application
-This app prompts a user to type a word or phrase and then predicts (1) the next word and (if necessary, 2) autocompletion of incomplete words https://herget.shinyapps.io/textprediction/ ; a brief presentation of the application is available at http://rpubs.com/rbherget/277680 .
+The predictText application prompts a user to type a word or phrase and then predicts (1) the next word and (if necessary, 2) autocompletion of incomplete words https://herget.shinyapps.io/textprediction/ ; a brief presentation of the application is available at http://rpubs.com/rbherget/277680 .

-The predictText application allows the user to type in phrases, then seeks to (1) predict the next word  and (2) if applicable, autocomplete an unfinished word.
-These outputs are discussed in greater detail below.

 The following paragraphs discuss the application development process, including data characteristics, corpus creation and model selection.